apaprocki/node-dhcpjs/README.md

 Currently, this project just provides simple client and server protocol APIs which allow an application to consume DHCP messages broadcast to the network as JS objects.
-There are no external dependencies other than the Buffer API present in Node.js 0.5.5.
-At the moment, this allows for DHCP sniffing and nothing more.
-I decided to release this as the initial version because it may still be useful to anyone wishing to perform network DHCP logging.

-In the future, APIs for sending broadcast/unicast DHCP replies will be added.
+The module can be used to sniff DHCP traffic, and a skeleton client example is provided to show how the module can be used to build a full DHCP client.

-At that point, a fully functioning DHCP lease server and client can be implemented as part of the package.
-In addition, I am interested in creating a DHCP fuzzer and mis-behaved clients to help with testing servers and DoS scenarios.
+In the future, a full DHCP client and/or server may be implemented as a separate module with a dependency on this one.
+In addition, I am interested in creating a DHCP fuzzer and mis-behaved clients to help with testing servers and

-I plan on adding documentation once it is possible to send replies.
-Currently traffic can only be inspected by using the createServer()/createClient() functions.
+DoS scenarios.

 ## Usage